CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/workspaces/workspace/workspace-block.md

 ## Description

-This block indicates a new workspace; when a flow execution reaches this block it will move to the block's inner workspace, each workspace has its own [scope][WorkspaceScope].
+This block represents a new workspace; when a flow execution reaches this block it will move to the [Start Workspace][] block within this block's workspace; each workspace has its own [scope][WorkspaceScope].

-The [Workspace][] block can be used to orginise block logic into smaller steps with a distinct functions.
-When a new [Workspace][] Block is placed on a flow, it will contain a [Start Workspace][] and [End Workspace][] within its inner workspace.
+The [Workspace][] block can be used to orginise block logic into smaller steps with distinct functions.
+When a new [Workspace][] block is placed on a flow, it will contain a [Start Workspace][] and [End Workspace][] block within its workspace.

-If a [Workspace][] block is copied and pasted its inner workspace is also copied, along with any data within the workspace and all [scoped][WorkspaceScope] variables.
+If a [Workspace][] block is copied and pasted its workspace is also copied, along with all blocks and variables within its [scope][WorkspaceScope].

 The block has no block specific properties, but it does have the `Description` property that is common to all blocks.
 This allows users to give each block a description; typically this will be left blank for this block.
+Any description given will become the name for this block's [scope][WorkspaceScope]

 A breakpoint can be added to this block when debugging.